Skip to main content

 • Proactive static analysis is non-negotiable.
 Running tools like PHPStan and Psalm at their strictest levels is the most effective first line of defense.

 • PHP is continuing its journey toward stricter typing.
 These changes are not isolated; they are part of a larger trend.
-Embracing explicit typing now will save you headaches later.
+Embracing explicit typing now will save headaches later.

 References